Skip To Main Content

 Overview

-The Laboratory Safety Division addresses biological, chemical, physical, radiological and general safety issues found in laboratories.
+The Laboratory Safety Division addresses biological, chemical, physical, radiological, and general safety issues found in laboratories.
 The program is designed to serve as a resource to the UTSA research and teaching community and assist with regulatory compliance.
-The program includes policies, procedures, guidelines, training, as well as lab evaluations, fume hood checks, safety reviews for research protocols (Chemical Safety Committee, Institutional Biosafety Committee, Physical & Engineering Safety Committee, Radiation & Laser Safety Committee, Research Grants), and assistance with selection of personal protective equipment (PPE).
+The program includes policies, procedures, guidelines, training, as well as lab evaluations, fume hood checks, and safety reviews for research protocols (Chemical Safety Committee, Institutional Biosafety Committee, Physical & Engineering Safety Committee, Radiation & Laser Safety Committee, Research Grants), and assistance with selection of personal protective equipment (PPE).

 Laboratory Evaluations at UTSA